Luca-Dipietro/U4-W3-D1/README.md

 Esercizio 1
 SELECT *
-FROM public."Clienti"
+FROM clienti
 WHERE nome_cliente='Mario'

 Esercizio 2
 SELECT nome_cliente,cognome_cliente
-FROM public."Clienti"
+FROM clienti
 WHERE anno_nascita_cliente = 1982

 Esercizio 3
 SELECT numero_fattura
-FROM public."Fatture"
+FROM fatture
 WHERE iva_fattura = 20

 Esercizio 4
 SELECT *
-FROM public."Prodotti"
+FROM prodotti
 WHERE EXTRACT(YEAR FROM data_attivazione_prodotto)= 2017
 AND (inproduzione_prodotto = TRUE OR incommercio_prodotto = TRUE)

 Esercizio 5
 SELECT *
-FROM public."Fatture"
+FROM fatture
-INNER JOIN public."Clienti" ON public."Fatture".id_cliente = public."Clienti".numero_cliente
+INNER JOIN clienti ON fatture.id_cliente = clienti.numero_cliente
-WHERE public."Fatture".importo_fattura < 1000
+WHERE fatture.importo_fattura < 1000